-One in two Australians (53%) consider Jesus' life to be extremely or very important in the history and culture of the world.
+One in two Australians (53%) consider Jesus' life to be of importance in the history and culture of the world.
 Only one in three (31%), however, consider Jesus' life to be extremely or very important to them personally.

 Love is the attribute of Jesus that Australians connect with the most.
 The top three attributes of Jesus that Australians connect with in a positive way are: